technomancy/leiningen/TUTORIAL.md

     Wrote pom.xml
     [INFO] Installing myproject-1.0.0-SNAPSHOT.jar to ~/.m2/repository/myproject/myproject/1.0.0-SNAPSHOT/myproject-1.0.0-SNAPSHOT.jar

+Note that some libraries make their group-id and artifact-id correspond with the namespace they provide inside the jar, but this is just a convention.
+There is no guarantee they will match up at all, so consult the library's documentation before writing your :require clauses.

 Generally Leiningen will fetch your dependencies when they're needed, but if you have just added a new dependency and you want to force it to fetch it, you can do that too: